 5.19.2 Pre-conditions

-A smart grid operator utilizes 5G wireless communications across primary and secondary substations.
+A Smart Grid operator utilizes 5G wireless communications across primary and secondary substations.
 These communications report events and error detection recordings to a centralized monitoring station.
 Accurate time stamping across the sources is essential to provide a clear picture of the system.
 As outages in one area may have impact throughout the system, the 5G system may be used as a supplement to (e.g., integrated as alternative radio in the grandmaster clock) or as an alternative grandmaster clock.
 As a capable grandmaster clock, the 5G system should fulfil the accuracy requirements defined by IEC 61850-9-3 [7].

 5.19.3 Service flows